rikimaru0345/Ceras/README.md

 ###### Universal binary serializer for a wide variety of scenarios

 ## What is this?
-Ceras is binary serializer, vaguely inspired by [MessagePack](https://github.com/neuecc/MessagePack-CSharp), but designed from the ground up with specific needs in mind that MessagePack-CSharp (or rather the message-pack format itself) can simply not provide.
+Ceras is binary serializer, inspired by [MsgPack](https://github.com/neuecc/MessagePack-CSharp) but intended to fix some of the major pain-points I've experienced using it; along with a lot of extra features.

-For example dealing with circular object-references, large/complicated inheritnace chains and interfaces, ...
+Support for reference loops, large/complicated inheritnace chains, "external" objects, ...

 ## Getting started (Quick start)